cdk-patterns/serverless/CONTRIBUTING.md

 This repo is designed to be a collection of aws serverless architecture patterns built with cdk.
 That means it should eventually hold a cdk version of all patterns presented by AWS heros.
 If you want to contribute that is amazing and I will work through the process with you.

-There are two different types of contribution today:
+There are three different types of contribution today:
 1. A brand new pattern
 2. Add a new language implementation for an existing pattern
 3. Converting Lambda Fns to CDK Language